Updated May 2023

 The good times start at HI San Francisco Downtown hostel, where you’re in the heart of the city so you can do plenty of exploring before you head out.
-There’s a car rental spot right across the road from the hostel, or, if you’re taking your own car, you can stay at HI San Francisco Fisherman’s Wharf hostel
+There’s a car rental spot right across the road from the hostel, or, if you’re taking your own car, you’ll find parking is easier when you stay at HI San Francisco Fisherman’s Wharf hostel.

 Since Pescadero, the closest little town to HI Pigeon Point Lighthouse hostel, is only about an hour’s drive away on the famous Highway 1, you can set off a little later in the morning.
 Once you hit Highway 1, take your time winding along the tree-lined way that eventually transforms to flat, green farmland on one side and sparkly blue ocean on the other.
-You’ll go past the town of Half Moon Bay and past HI Point Montara Lighthouse hostel, where you can stop in for a cup of locally brewed coffee and a marvel at the still-functioning, historic lighthouse.
+You’ll go past the town of Half Moon Bay and past HI Point Montara Lighthouse hostel, where you can take a peek at the historic lighthouse.

 Driving Distance: 50.7 miles

-The next leg of the journey is about an hour and a half’s drive to laid-back Monterey, so once again, you can enjoy a relaxing morning taking in the scenery before you head out.
+The next leg of the journey is about 45-minute drive to laid-back Santa Cruz, so once again, you can enjoy a relaxing morning taking in the scenery before you head out.
 A bounty of charming little towns and unbelievable beaches await on the road ahead, so even the though the drive is fairly short, you’ll be making plenty of stops to take photos and simply marvel.
 Don’t miss Davenport, which is a blink-and-you-miss-it sort of place that also happens to have a stunning beach peppered with fascinating rock formations, making it a favorite of photographers.

-Then, just before you get to the surf haven Santa Cruz, there’s Natural Bridges State Park, a beach area named after the huge arched rock that sits just beyond the shore.
-This is also another excellent spot for tide pooling, but you may be more drawn to the monarch butterfly preserve and plethora of birds.
+Then, just before you get to Santa Cruz, there’s Natural Bridges State Park, a beach area named after the huge arched rock that sits just beyond the shore.
+This is also another excellent spot for tide pooling, but you may be more drawn to the local monarch butterfly preserve and plethora of birds.

-This is probably the most photogenic part of the Pacific Coast Highway, mainly because of the Big Sur coast with its dramatic cliffs and breathtaking vistas, so be prepared to stop quite a bit.
-The first iconic must-see is the Bixby Bridge, which arcs over a huge rocky canyon and into the ocean, and along the way there are other stop-worthy beaches, including McWay Waterfalls in the Julia Pfeiffer Burns State Park, and Partington Cove.
-This drive is the longest stretch so far, and will probably take even longer because of all the stops you’ll want to make, so be prepared!
+Follow Highway 1 south and take in what’s probably the most photogenic part of the Pacific Coast Highway, mainly because of the Big Sur coast with its dramatic cliffs and breathtaking vistas.
+The first iconic must-see is the Bixby Bridge, which arcs over a huge rocky canyon and into the ocean, and along the way there are other stop-worthy beaches, including McWay Falls in Julia Pfeiffer Burns State Park, and Partington Cove.
+This drive is the longest stretch so far, and will probably take even longer because of all the stops you’ll want to make for photos, so be prepared!

-This final stretch leads you to San Luis Obispo, a quirky-cool college town with a lively downtown.
-A must-visit is the germaphobe’s nightmare alley with the gum wall.
-It’s become a bit of a tradition to add your own to this wall, so chew away then leave a piece of yourself behind.
+This next stretch leads you to San Luis Obispo, a quirky-cool college town with a lively downtown.
+A must-visit is germaphobe’s nightmare Bubblegum Alley.
+It’s become a bit of a tradition to add your own gum to this wall, so chew away then leave a piece of yourself behind.
 Along with great beaches, this corner of California has excellent farmers markets and great hikes.
-Just ask the folks at the HI San Luis Obispo hostel to point you in the right direction no matter what you’re in the mood for.
+Just ask the folks at HI San Luis Obispo hostel to point you in the right direction no matter what you’re in the mood for.

 San Luis Obispo to Santa Monica

 HI Santa Monica hostel is ideally located right in the heart of LA’s trendy west side.
-You’ll be within easy walking distance of the beach and the iconic Santa Monica pier, and the hostel’s activities will give you an insider’s taste of the city of Los Angeles.
+You’ll be within easy walking distance of the beach and the iconic Santa Monica pier, and hostel staff recommendations will give you an insider’s taste of the city of Los Angeles.
 And once you’ve experienced it all, you can tick the California road trip off your bucket list, and resist the urge to turn around and do it all over again!